PredescuSebastianIon/WorldCup-Predictor-2026/README.md

 This predictor uses smart computer algorithms to make its forecasts:

 1.  **Data Collection & Cleaning:** We start by gathering a large, clean database of past international matches, team rankings, and performance statistics.
 2.  **Training the Algorithm:** The system is fed this historical data and learns to recognize complex patterns that led to wins, losses, or draws.
-The current version uses a powerful forecasting method that relies on thousands of simulated "decision trees" to make highly accurate and reliable predictions.
+The current version uses three different models that can predict the outcome.
 3.  **Forecasting:** Once trained, the system analyzes the current teams competing in the 2026 World Cup and applies the learned patterns to predict the probability of every possible match result.
 4.  **Simulation & Output:** We run the entire World Cup schedule (all 104 matches) many times over.
 The final output provides the most likely outcomes based on the majority consensus of these intensive simulations.